o/EasyRestBundle/README.md

 * Listener for decoding JSON request body and accessing it from Request class
 * `ParamConverter` for mapping JSON request to plain PHP object (using Symfony Serializer)
+* (New in 1.3.0) Supports nested objects and arrays using PHPDoc hints
 * Listener for creating JSON responses which is converts to JSON
     * Automatically determines correct HTTP status codes for DELETE and POST response
 * Exception controller for providing error details